-How to become a professional skateboarder
+How to become a professional skateboarder in 2021

 I remember watching the X games, playing Tony Hawk Pro Skater 3 and skateboarding every single day of my summer holidays.
 I liked skating so much and I really wanted to be a pro.
 Unfortunately, I didn’t have any direction and being young I didn’t know who to ask what I should do.